jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-07-15.md

 Minutes:

-*
+* Ivan reports: Call to speakers, Meetups have gone well, no disruptions.
+Attendance from DASA was appreciated this time.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------